AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForMultiplayerModel.md

 For best results, please use:

+* K-Means

+  * This model sets up X number of clusters and finds the center of data.

+* Agglomerative Hierarchical

+  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.

+* MeanShift

+  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.

-* K-Means or Agglomerative Hierarchical if you want to manually set the number of clusters.
+  * Trickier to set up.

-* MeanShift if you want the model to set the number of clusters.
-(Trickier to set up)

 ## Initializing The Clustering Model